 Many true masters of business like the ones mentioned above are what we call intelligent fanatics – and their stories are often times out of date or long past their “coolness” or “freshness”.
 Many other intelligent fanatics are just too unknown, so journalists are then forced to write about current hot companies.

 Should we disregard every “Great Leader” cover story and intense study of their leadership methods?
 Of course not.
-During our research of hundreds of intelligent fanatics, we found that a majority of them spent considerable time mastering the ideas, philosophies and lessons of the intelligent fanatics that came before them.
+During our research of hundreds of intelligent fanatics, we found that a majority of them spent considerable time mastering the ideas, philosophies and lessons of the masters that came before them.
 The same is true with the elite musicians, artists and other master craftsmen.
 Even children do it in mastering language and everything else they know.
 They emulate others.

 The correct lens, we believe, is this: